hashim222/mha-bank/README.md

 * The site flowchart was created by using [Lucid App](https://lucid.app/documents#/documents?folder_id=home).

-* By making this project I had plenty of help from the [Slack Community](https://slack.com/intl/en-gb/) and tutor supprot from Code Institute.
+* By making this project I had plenty of help from the [Slack Community](https://slack.com/intl/en-gb/) and tutor support from Code Institute.

 ## Acknowledgment